newhuo-tech/hk-docs_rm/source/index.html.md

 ```json
 {"ping": 1492420473027}
 ```
-After connected to Huobi's Websocket server, the server will send heartbeat periodically (currently at 5s interval).
+After connected to New Huo's Websocket server, the server will send heartbeat periodically (currently at 5s interval).
 The heartbeat message will have an integer in it, e.g.

 ```json
 {"pong": 1492420473027}